 - Check with your child’s treatment center to see if a Starlight Comfort Kit is available (backpack filled with toys, games, books).

-Population served: Children in the US ages 5 to 16 diagnosed with serious and chronic illnesses (including cancer) that has resulted in treatment or extended hospital stays within the past 3 years, who could benefit from a boost to improve their quality of life both socially and psychologically
+Children in the US ages 5 to 16 diagnosed with serious and chronic illnesses (including cancer) that has resulted in treatment or extended hospital stays within the past 3 years, who could benefit from a boost to improve their quality of life both socially and psychologically

 To connect children facing serious and chronic illnesses with college teams, forming life-long bonds and life-changing outcomes